 When a patient is Medicaid eligible for only part of an inpatient hospital stay, the non-covered portion may be billed to the patient.
-However, charges for the entire admission should appear on the UB-04 form and the system will prorate accordingly.
+However, charges for the entire admission must appear on the UB-04 form.
+The system will prorate accordingly.